kairos-io/kairos/examples/byoi/ubuntu-non-hwe/README.md

 Our Ubuntu based images, will use HWE kernels.
 If you need to use a non-HWE one, you can build an image of your own with the kernel of your choice, and then use it as your `BASE_IMAGE`.
 Here's an example:

-We are going to asume that you start the process at the root of the Kairos repo and that the non-HWE image is the one in the Dockerfile within the same directory as this README.md file.
+We are going to assume that you start the process at the root of the Kairos repo and that the non-HWE image is the one in the Dockerfile within the same directory as this README.md file.

 Let's start by building the base image.